 As an Amazon Associate I earn from qualifying purchases.

 Some paper is just plain delicate.
 One example of this is the paper in a Hobonichi planner, and another is engineering paper.
 If you’re dealing with a notebook, pad, or other source of delicate paper, you know how difficult it can be sometimes.
+If you love to bullet journal, you may have also faced this tough issue.
 As someone who has used all these types of paper and more, I have learned the best pens for thin paper through a ton of trial and error.

 Common Issues With Pens and Thin Paper